DCC-Lab/Documentation/TECHREP-MachineLearning.md

 ### Convolutional filters<a name="filters"></a>

-As the name suggests, a basic CNN still uses a somewhat similar architecture as the neural network we just studied, although CNNs usually go into deep learning which means new algorithms and more complex architectures.
-Still the main difference are the hidden layers: instead of having hundreds of nodes fully connected together, we use convolutional filters we could create a simple CNN only by changing the nodes of a neural network with convolutional **filters**.
-The main difference here is that the output of a filter usually has the same dimension as its input, compared to a NN node which always returns a scalar.

-A 2D filter 3x3 will have 9 weights (parameters) to adjust during training.
+As the name suggests, a basic CNN still uses a somewhat similar architecture as the neural network we just studied, even though CNNs usually go into deep learning which means new algorithms and more complex architectures.
+The main difference are the hidden layers: instead of having hundreds of nodes fully connected together, we use a 'few' convolutional **filters** that are all moved accross the input image to create their own representation.
+The output of a filter usually has the same dimension as its input, compared to a NN node which always returns a scalar.
+Following this, a 2D filter 3x3 will have 9 weights (parameters) to adjust during training, but since it is not fully connected to all pixels, this generates a lot less parameters in the end, compared to neural networks.

 <p align="center"><img src="assets/machineLearning/convolution.png" width="450px"/></p>
 A convolutional filter always has the same depth as the input tensor.
 The filter is moved accross the image and the output value is calculated at each step.
 Here is a visualisation for 8 filters of size 5x5 over an RGB image:
 <p align="center"><img src="assets/machineLearning/singlefilter.png" width="250px"/></p>

 ### Convolutional layers <a name="layer"></a>

 A convolution layer is simply defined by having multiple filters that will move accross the input to each generate a feature map representation.
 A convolutional layer will have a few hyperparameters such as the number of filters, their shape, their initial state, their stride (pixel stepping: usually 1), zero-padding.

 <p align="center"><img src="assets/machineLearning/featuremaps.png" width="400px"/></p>